Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 DPDPA's Data Localization Position

-The DPDPA gives the government authority to notify certain countries or territories to which data transfers are permitted.
+The DPDPA gives the government authority to notify certain countries or territories to which data transfers are permitted, which matters in practice for businesses relying on cloud services.
 It also provides for:

 • Exemption of certain types of personal data from cross-border transfer restrictions